 Since 1967, the stadium has been brought to life not only by UBC football, rugby and soccer games, but by international rugby and world-class music festivals.

 The latest addition to the Thunderbird Stadium happened October 2015 with the UBC Football Academic Centre.
-This facility started construction in June of 2015 and was supported with an $800,000 donation by the 13th Man Foundation as part of UBC’s alumni engagement campaign.
+This facility started construction in June of 2015 and was supported with an $800,000 donation as part of UBC’s alumni engagement campaign.
 Made a a top priority by the Thunderbirds Head Coach Blake Nill, the 1,800 square-foot Academic Centre provides a space for the Varsity football team to strive for greatness in the academic setting alongside their sporting achievements.